 We are opening to more pupils week beginning the 22 June and the families of those pupils who will be returning have been contacted and some transition materials shared ahead of the return.
 We have made changes to the environment to support safe expansion of numbers which have been detailed elsewhere on the website.

-This is in line with advice that the Government has released for Special Schools saying that ‘Provision in Special Schools will be determined by individual risk assessments carried out by the school in conjunction with the Local Authority’.
-As this is the case school will continue to be open to those pupils whose families are critical workers and those where a risk assessment has taken place which determines that they should be in school.
+This is in line with advice that the Government has released for Special Schools saying that there should be accessibility for greater numbers but that ‘Provision in Special Schools will be determined by individual risk assessments carried out by the school in conjunction with the Local Authority’.

 As we review our risk assessments for pupils, staff and operational matters we expect there to be changes and these will be notified to you on the website or through email/text communication.
 To assist us in ensuring safe operation it would be helpful if you can contact us at school if your family circumstances have changed so that we can amend any risk assessments that are currently in place.

-Class teachers and form tutors will continue to be in touch with families in the week beginning 01/06/2020 to check in and find out how things are going at home.
+Class teachers and form tutors will continue to be in touch with families in the week beginning 13/07/2020 to check in and find out how things are going at home.
 Please use this as an opportunity to discuss any concerns that you may have.
-We will be distributing additional resources for families to use to support pupils learning at home and many thanks to all of you who have provided feedback so positively about the resources that have already been made available.
-If there are immediate issues that arise regarding individual circumstances please feel free to ‘phone the school or email using firstname.lastname@example.org
+If there are immediate issues that arise regarding individual circumstances please feel free to ‘phone the school or email email@example.com

 The current government guidance to schools and parents regarding the closure of educational settings can be found here.